-The Office of Cultural Competence provides trainings to Civil Service Staff, CBO staff and BHS Leadership on critical areas such as CAB recruitment, development and maintenance.
+Since 2014, the Office of Cultural Competence has provided trainings to Civil Service Staff, CBO staff and BHS Leadership on critical areas such as CAB recruitment, development and maintenance.
 Other trainings include those on the latest updates in the CLAS Standards, gender assessments, transgender 101, trauma-informed services training among others.
 Such trainings equip care providers with the knowledge, and more importantly, the perspective that is needed to handle the City's diverse clientele.
+In September, following the pattern of previous years, a site Director's Training session was held to instruct program heads on how to best use the Cultural Competence Tracking System, as well as how to complete a new form that was introduced to address CAB activities within agencies.